 What factors can affect interest rate parity?

-Investors can take advantage of interest rate differentials by engaging in carry trades, which involve borrowing money in a currency with a low interest rate and investing it in a currency with a higher interest rate to profit from the interest rate differential.
+Investors can take advantage of interest rate differentials through carry trades, employing strategies that involve borrowing in low-interest-rate currencies and investing in higher-yield alternatives to generate profit from the interest spread.

 References